MolSSI/cookiecutter-cms/docs/index.rst

 included in the testing framework.
 While these can be added in anywhere in your directory structure, it is highly recommended to keep them contained within the ``project/tests/`` folder.

+To tox have been added to allow us to test our packages in with various python versions and environments.
+The goal of tox is to allow us to isolate testing environment and make tests reproducible locally and on continuous integration.

-Tests can be run with the ``pytest -v`` command.
+Tests can be run with the ``tox`` command.
 There are a number of additional command line arguments to `explore <https://docs.pytest.org/en/latest/usage.html>`_.

 Continuous Integration